-The Hospital has a cash balance-type defined benefit pension plan covering substantially all of its employees.
+The Health System has a cash balance-type defined benefit pension plan covering substantially all of its employees.
 The Plan benefits are based on years of service and the employees' compensation during the last five years of covered employment.
-The Hospital's funding policy is to make sufficient contributions to the Plan to comply with the minimum funding provisions of the Employee Retirement Income Security Act.
+The Health System's funding policy is to make sufficient contributions to the Plan to comply with the minimum funding provisions of the Employee Retirement Income Security Act.
 Contributions are intended to provide not only for benefits attributed to service to date but also for those expected to be earned in the future.

-The Peninsula Regional Medical Center PensionPlus Plan (the Plan) provides annual allocations to a participant's hypothetical account.
+The Peninsula Regional Medical Center Pension Plus Plan (the Plan) provides annual allocations to a participant's hypothetical account.
 When a participant retires, the participant has the choice to receive a lump-sum distribution equal to the value of the hypothetical account or to receive an annuity based on the value of the hypothetical account.

 Prior to January 1, 2009, the Plan provided three different allocations: (i) a service-related allocation, (ii) an age-related allocation and (iii) a matching allocation.
 Both the service-related allocation and the age-related allocation were determined by multiplying a participant's annual compensation by a certain percentage.
-The matching allocation operated to provide an annual allocation in the Plan based on the participant's contribution to the Hospital's 403(b) Plan.
+The matching allocation operated to provide an annual allocation in the Plan based on the participant's contribution to the Health System's 403(b) Plan.

 The IRS issued new regulations that were effective as of January 1, 2009.
 The new regulations prohibited a pension plan from providing a matching allocation based on a participant's contributions to a different plan.
 The Plan provided a matching allocation based on a participant's contribution to a 403(b) Plan.
 In order to comply with the new tax law requirements, the Plan was amended effective as of December 31, 2008, to eliminate future matching allocations in the Plan.
-At the same time, the Hospital adopted a 403(b) plan effective as of January 1, 2009 and provided a replacement matching contribution in the 403(b) plan.
+At the same time, the Health System adopted a 403(b) plan effective as of January 1, 2009 and provided a replacement matching contribution in the 403(b) plan.

 The assets of the Plan are available to pay the benefits of eligible employees of all participating entities.
-The Plan had a net prepaid asset of \$2,016 and an unfunded liability of \$14,610 as of June 30, 2011 and 2010, respectively.
+The Plan had an unfunded liability of \$9,112 and a prepaid asset of \$2,016 as of June 30, 2012 and 2011, respectively.